 Your budget, your sense of aesthetics, and the amount of effort you want to put into maintenance are the factors you should consider.
 Once you figure out your answers to those questions, you’ll be able to pick a siding material that will suit your home.

 For Columbus’s weather, siding will have to withstand colder temperatures while not cracking or warping and be a good source of insulation.
-Some materials work better than others, and Able Roof can help you make the decision that will work best for your home and your budget.
+Some materials work better than others, and Able Roofing can help you make the decision that will work best for your home and your budget.